 Early Notables of the Butner family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Butner Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Butner Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Butner Settlers in United States in the 18th Century

 - Johan Christoph Butner, who landed in Pennsylvania in 1752

 - David Butner, who arrived in Pennsylvania in 1754

 Contemporary Notables of the name Butner (post 1700)

 - Cory Butner (b.
 1981), American silver medalist bobsledder at the 2012 Bobsleigh World Cup

 - Samuel E. Butner, American politician, Mayor of Salem, North Carolina (1896-1901) and (1903-1907)

 - John W. Butner, American politician, Mayor of Chillicothe, Missouri (1881-1883)